deliacasmej/ChatGPTAssistant/README.md

 # ChatGPTAssistant
-Used chatgpt to create quick chatbot assistant
+Used OpenAI to create quick chatbot assistant